danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 8.7.2 =
+* Fix: PHP error when rounding numbers in some cases

+= 8.7.1 =
+* Fix: Transparant stars setting off by default

+= 8.7.0 =
+* Feature: Inline ingredients in instruction steps
+* Feature: Integrate with the Rank Math JSON-LD Schema Graph
+* Feature: Different size options when printing
+* Feature: Quick access for ℉ and ℃ symbols (better for accessibility)
+* Feature: Setting to hide recipes on the manage page that the current user cannot edit
+* Feature: Easily change size and padding of stars in template editor
+* Improvement: Do not show edit icon on manage page if a user is not allowed to edit
+* Improvement: Import equipment from WP Tasty
+* Improvement: Integration with the SEO schema graph for Yoast 20+
+* Improvement: Subsections for properties in the template editor
+* Improvement: Initialize features when dynamically loading recipes in WP Ultimate Post Grid
+* Improvement: Better interpretation of ranges used in ingredient quantities
+* Fix: FlyingPress 4 compatibility
+* Fix: Comment rating star color in Firefox
+* Fix: Leftover quotes when using HTML in shortcode text

 = 8.6.2 =
 * Improvement: Allow some HTML tags in shortcode output while still being secure